-Iran national overstaying in Pune alleges assault by police
+Iranian overstaying in Pune alleges assault by policewomen at FRO

-An Iranian national, who has been overstaying in Pune after her visa expired, has alleged that she was beaten up by policewomen at the Foreigner Registration Office (FRO) of Pune police commissionerate Thursday.
+An Iranian national, who has been overstaying in Pune after her visa expired, has alleged that she was beaten up by policewomen at the Foreigner Registration Office (FRO) of Pune police commissionerate on Thursday.
 Police have, however, denied the allegation and claimed that the woman misbehaved with the police personnel at the FRO.

 On Friday, Nooshin Roostae complained to the Additional Commissioner Sahebrao Patil about the incident.
 She said he would also meet Pune Police Commissioner Rashmi Shukla in this regard.